 “There is absolutely no struggle to cast any role for season 5 of The Crown, and it is normal practice for productions to advertise in Spotlight,” a representative for the series told Deadline.

-As of January 2022, it appears the actor who briefly appeared as Prince Andrew in season 4, James Murray will reprise his role as the Duke of York, the The Independant confirmed.
+It now looks like the actor who briefly appeared as Prince Andrew in season 4, James Murray will reprise his role as the Duke of York.

 The rest of the starry lineup joining The Crown, includes Lesley Manville as Princess Margaret, Dominic West as Prince Charles and Elizabeth Debicki as Princess Diana.